Photo: WFP/Julian Frank/2021

 Hunger

-Nearly 40% of Afghanistan’s population is hungry.
-Undernutrition is a big concern for women, children, displaced people, returnees, households headed by women, people with disabilities and the poor.
+Afghanistan remains a global hunger hotspot with more than one third of the population facing extreme hunger.
+Undernutrition is a concern for women, children, displaced people, returnees, households headed by women and people with disabilities.

 Photo: WFP/Sven Thelin